VinsanAI/END2.0/README.md

 Outputs from model :
 * output_1 - Image_label - size(1,10)
-* output_2 - Sum_label - size(1,19) - because values can range from 0-18
+* output_2 - Sum_label - size(1,19) - because values can range from 0-18 (0+0 to 9+9)

 ## 3) Data Generation Strategy :
-We have generated the random numbers using numpy (np.random.randint) and we have created a function called 'create_one_hotencoding_inp' which will create the onehot encoding of the input number to the functiona nd outputs the lists of that encoded vector.
+We have generated the random numbers using numpy (np.random.randint) and we have created a function called 'create_one_hotencoding_inp' which will create the onehot encoding of the input number to the function and outputs the lists of that encoded vector.

 So during data preparation we have created a new target called as 'sum_label' which is nothing but the sum of my random generated input numbers and the images labels already present with mnist.
 Thus we were successfully able to create the new label for my network.